A3-Root/Root_Effects/README.md

 - **UFO Cropcircle:** Spawns a UFO to create various types of crop circles in real-time.
 - All UFOs can be customized to spawn at certain time frequencies.

+### **Fireworks**
+- **UFO:** Spawns a UFO above a random player at a defined time frequency.
+- **UFO Seeker:** Spawns a UFO landing next to a random person, moving at fast speeds and returning to orbit without causing damage.
+- **UFO Cropcircle:** Spawns a UFO to create various types of crop circles in real-time.
+- All UFOs can be customized to spawn at certain time frequencies.

 ---

 #  LICENSE